noaa-oar-arl/canopy-app/docs/science/physical-processes.md

 ## Aerosol Dry Deposition

 ### Vegetated Areas
-- Sub-canopy aerosol dry deposition velocity is calculated using Katul et al. (2010).
+- Sub-canopy aerosol dry deposition velocity is calculated using a selectable resistance parameterization (see `aeroddep_opt`):
+      - Katul et al. (2010) [default]
+      - Zhang et al. (2001)
+      - Petroff et al. (2008)
+   The resistance formulas for laminar, impaction, and interception terms are chosen based on `aeroddep_opt` (see README for details).

 ### Urban/Non-Vegetated Areas
 - Urban and bare soil aerosol dry deposition velocity is calculated using Pleim et al. (2022) equations.
 See subroutine `canopy_aero_ddep_pleim2022` and output variable `vdep_aero_urban_3d`.